 Running the latest software is not always the best decision.
 There are plenty of reasons you might want to downgrade or run an older version of macOS on your computer.

 You may find that after the latest update your computer runs slower, your apps don’t function, or that the programs you need to run are not yet compatible with the upgrade.
-Maybe as a developer, you want to create a test environment to ensure your software runs properly in all available versions of OS X. Or you may simply like the look of the old version better (no judgement) and not want to upgrade until absolutely necessary.
+Maybe as a developer, you want to create a test environment to ensure your software runs properly in all available versions of OS X - check out the infographic below.
+Or you may simply like the look of the old version better (no judgement) and not want to upgrade until absolutely necessary.

 How to Install Old OS X on Your Mac